Palladium02/hephaestus/docs/routing.md

 });
 ```

-You can define routes whereever you want.
+You can define routes where ever you want.
 If you do not define your routes in
 the entry point file you need to import the route file(s) into it.

 ```ts